Frequently asked questions about LBNF/DUNE

 Fermilab has operated neutrino-producing facilities for more than 30 years.
 For more than 10 years, the laboratory has been sending neutrinos from Fermilab in Batavia, Illinois, through the ground to research facilities in Minnesota.

 Yes, it will be completely safe.
 Neutrinos neither create heat nor change the properties of the material they travel through.
 The number of neutrinos arriving at the DUNE detectors in South Dakota will be less than the number of solar neutrinos going through the detectors.

 How do you make neutrinos?

 For the LBNF/DUNE project, scientists will use one of Fermilab’s existing particle accelerators, the Main Injector, to make neutrinos.
 This machine has made neutrinos for other experiments at Fermilab since 2004.
-It accelerates protons, and smashes them into a piece of graphite or similar material where they collide with atoms in the material, producing secondary particles.
+It propels protons close to the speed of light, and smashes them into a piece of graphite where they collide with atoms in the material, producing secondary particles.
 The particles that emerge from these collisions generate neutrinos.
 Watch this short video that explains the neutrino-making process.

 What path will the neutrinos take from Fermilab to Sanford Lab?

 Neutrinos travel in a straight line.
 Since the Earth is round, Fermilab will point the neutrinos at an angle into the ground and send them in the direction of the particle detector at Sanford Lab.
 The neutrinos will leave the Fermilab site at a depth of about 200 feet, cross about 10 miles deep underneath the Mississippi river and reach a maximum depth of close to 20 miles as they travel to South Dakota.
 No tunnel is necessary to send the neutrinos from Fermilab to South Dakota since neutrinos can travel straight through rock!

 No. Neutrinos do not affect rock, soil, water or anything else they travel through.